Advantages and Disadvantages of Analog Computer

 1. Real-time Processing

-One of the most important advantages of analog computers was their ability to handle continuous data and provide results in real-time.
+One of the most important advantages of an analog computer was its ability to handle continuous data and provide results in real-time.
 This made them ideal for simulations and modeling mainly in aeronautics and nuclear physics, where real-time calculations were necessary.

 2. Efficient for Specific tasks